-Preventing growth of destitution is one of the major objective of a social legislation.
-Recognizing this fact, the law makers had created provision for ‘maintenance of parents’ under Section 125 of Code of Criminal Procedure, 1973 (CrPC).
-It cast a duty upon children to maintain their parents.
+Preventing growth of destitution is one of the major objective of any social legislation.
+Recognizing this fact, the law makers created provision for ‘maintenance of parents’ under Sec 125 CrPC & Senior Citizens Act.
+Both cast a duty upon children to maintain their parents.

-Notwithstanding this provision, Government of India enacted another law, specifically for parents and senior citizens, wherein children as well as heirs to property of a parent/senior citizen are duty bound to provide for their maintenance.
+Notwithstanding the said provision, Government of India enacted another law, specifically for parents and senior citizens, wherein children as well as heirs to property of a parent/senior citizen are duty bound to maintain them.
 This new Act is titled The Maintenance and Welfare of Parents and Senior Citizens Act, 2007 .

 How is the new Act different from Sec 125 of CrPC ?